-- 1. The Research Fellowship option provides full-time support for any eighteen academic-year months in a three-year period, in intervals not shorter than three consecutive months; or - 2.
-The Research Instructorship option provides a combination of full-time and half-time support over a period of three academic years, usually one academic year full-time (except in unusual circumstances, this will be the first year of the fellowship) and two academic years half-time.
+- 1. The Research Fellowship option provides full-time support for any eighteen academic-year months in a three-year period, in intervals not shorter than three consecutive months; - 2.
+The Research Instructorship option provides a combination of full-time and half-time support over a period of three academic years, usually one academic year full-time followed by two academic years half-time.
 This option allows the Fellow the opportunity to gain teaching experience during the two half-time academic years.
+The full-time fellowship support will be provided during the first year except in extremely unusual circumstances, with any exception subject to approval by the managing program director.